-You must be working during the time you are at the school for makeup hours.
-If you are observed on your phone, visiting or being disruptive you will be asked to leave, you will not receive makeup hours for that day and will forfeit your opportunity to earn future makeup hours for the following 4 weeks after your scheduled make up hour day that you forfeited due to the above mentioned guidelines.
+You must be actively participating in school activities during the time you are at the scheduled for makeup hours.
+If you are observed on your phone, visiting or being disruptive you will be asked to leave, and you will not receive the makeup hours for that day and forfeit your opportunity to request makeup hours for 4 weeks after your incomplete make up hour day due to the above guidelines that were not followed.